Analysis and X-ray tomography: Outlook

 \subsection{Overview of the course}

 It is now time to look back and see what, if anything, we have accomplished during the course.
 The course started with the physical problem of X-ray tomography and its mathematical formulation.
-We then proved a uniqueness result in five different ways.
+We then proved a uniqueness result in six different ways.
 These results are collected in theorems \ref{xrtthm:torus}, \ref{xrtthm:cormack}, \ref{xrtthm:radon}, \ref{xrtthm:pestov}, \ref{xrtthm:riesz}, and \ref{xrtthm:fourier}.
-However, these do not exhaust all known inversion methods.
+The inversion methods presented here, however, do not exhaust all the known ones.

 Our methods had various different assumptions, but they all proved this:

 \begin{theorem} Suppose $f\in C^\infty_c(\R^n)$, $n\geq2$.
 If $\xrt f=0$, then $f=0$. \end{theorem}